Holidays

 Here are some details of how holidays are celebrated in Keene.
 Check the calendar for specific service times.

 Tu B’Shvat: The New Year of the Trees (in January or February) is marked by a Tu B’Shvat seder on the Sunday morning closest to the holiday.
 Held during religious school, the seder is open to all.
-We eat fruit from trees and drink grape juice while thanking G-d for the gift of the trees and musing on their mystical significance.
+We eat fruit from trees and drink grape juice while thanking God for the gift of the trees and musing on their mystical significance.
 Tree identification lessons and tree-related crafts add to the fun.